ibnsultan/LiteLink-OS/README.md

 LiteLink is a customized Ubuntu-based operating system tailored to serve as an efficient thin client OS.
 Designed to be incredibly lightweight and minimalistic, LiteLink simplifies thin client computing without breaking the bank.

+## Notice 📢

+Please be advised that the current release represents an experimental version of the project.
+While I am passionate about its progress, I must share that development will proceed at a deliberate pace due to my commitment to a full-time job and contemplation of returning to school.

+I sincerely appreciate your understanding and patience.
+Rest assured, exciting developments are on the horizon.
+Stay informed, as something even more remarkable is in the works.
+Thank you for being part of this journey!

 ## Motivation and Inspiration 🌟

 The main inspiration for creating LiteLink was the need for accessible, straightforward thin client solutions.
 Existing options either came at a steep price or were needlessly complex.
 LiteLink aims to fill this gap by providing a simple and cost-effective alternative.